goatcorp/DIPs/text/0000-formal-subteams.md

 These are relatively straightforward teams that formalise community dynamics that we already have.
 It is relatively conservative in this regard, and should only seek to give names to what we already have.

-This RFC does not propose anything further as goatcorp will need to explore this before it attempts anything more.
+This DIP does not propose anything further as goatcorp will need to explore this before it attempts anything more.

 If we do not do this, the majority of the governance will remain with goat, which is inherently unscalable, especially as the number of plugins, and devs, grows well into the dozens.
 Other people are already technically empowered to act on goat's behalf, but generally avoid doing so as they have not been given explicit permission.